Decluttering took organizing to a whole new level.

 As I learned from Marie Kondo, tidying your space is about making peace with yourself.
 Those items landed in your home because of you.
 When you bring intention into those spaces, you’re dealing with the beautiful and ugly parts of yourself.
 You find items you should’ve thrown away years ago or that ukulele you’ve been meaning to play.
 Maybe there’s a gold scarf you love that you buried in a pile of old sweaters.

 Decluttering is about clearing the noise so you can truly enjoy what you love and feel excited about your life.
-Organizing experts like me show up to support your journey.
-We can design personalized session structures, hold space for processing, and inspire you to take the next best steps.
+Through hundreds of client hours, I’ve learned to support others’ journeys.
+I design personalized session structures, hold space for processing, and empower you to take the next best steps.